 Increasing Access to Capital for Early and Growth Stage Companies

-NewYorkBIO applauds this provision, and encourages the state to consider expanding its eligibility requirements and revisiting the refundability of other existing tax credits for early and growth stage companies.
-Should the Governor expand the eligibility for Excelsior job credits, as proposed, we would strongly encourage those credits to be refundable as well for early and growth stage companies.
+NewYorkBIO applauds this provision and encourages the state to consider expanding its eligibility requirements and revisiting the refundability of other existing tax credits for early and growth stage companies.
+Should the Governor expand the eligibility for Excelsior job credits, as proposed, we would strongly encourage those credits to be refundable for early and growth stage companies as well.
 We are additionally pleased with the proposal to provide a tax credit for angel investors, as well as to award promising early and growth stage companies through a quarterly launch competition.

 Attracting and Retaining Top Scientific Talent

 NewYorkBIO strongly supports the Governor’s Life Sciences Initiative, and we welcome the opportunity to be an active partner in bringing it to fruition.
-As the state’s leading association for the life sciences, we look forward to further discussion with the Governor and his administration to make New York the premiere destination for life sciences innovation and research.
-For more information, please contact Executive Director Nathan Tinker at (212) 433-2623.
+As the state’s leading association for the life sciences, we look forward to further discussion with the Governor and his administration to make New York the premier destination for life sciences innovation and research.
+For more information, please contact Joe Tortorice, VP, Operations & Business Development, at firstname.lastname@example.org or (212) 433-2623.